openrepair/datastandard/about.rst

 About Open Repair Alliance
 =====================================

-Goals and ORDS Use Cases
+Goals and ORDS use cases
 ------------------------

 The initial objective of the Open Repair Alliance is to help